charles1614/spark/docs/submitting-applications.md

 Once a user application is bundled, it can be launched using the `bin/spark-submit` script.
-This script takes care of setting up the classpath with Spark and its dependencies, and can support different cluster managers and deploy modes that Spark supports:
+This script takes care of setting up the classpath with Spark and its dependencies, and can support different cluster managers and org.apache.spark.blaze.deploy modes that Spark supports:

 {% highlight bash %}
 ./bin/spark-submit \
   --class <main-class> \
   --master <master-url> \
-  --deploy-mode <deploy-mode> \
+  --org.apache.spark.blaze.deploy-mode <org.apache.spark.blaze.deploy-mode> \
   --conf <key>=<value> \
   ... # other options
   <application-jar> \